 Participants should possess a BSc degree in an area relate environmental engineering and science, microbiology, chemical engineering, chemistry, public health, etc. Professional experience in the water field helps to fully grasp the significance of the back-ground thinking relayed in the module and of the practical benefits of some of the concepts presented.
 A good command of the English language is required.

-- Suggest options for preventing pollution within urban and industrial water management settings
+- Suggest options for preventing pollution and implementing cleaner production in industries

 - Describe the responsibilities of companies for their impact on environmental resources and assess the environmental impact of products and processes